-For the 9th time DYNASTEE will organise a Summer School in 2020 on Dynamic Calculation Methods for Building Energy Performance Assessment.
-More than 190 PhD students and researchers have participated to the 8 preceding Summer Schools and their enthusiastic response has made us to decide to continue organising this dedicated course.
+For the 9th time DYNASTEE will organise a Summer School in 2021 on Dynamic Calculation Methods for Building Energy Performance Assessment.
+More than 190 PhD students and researchers have participated in the eight preceding Summer Schools and their enthusiastic response has made us decide to continue organising this dedicated course.

-Dates: 8 -16 September 2020; it will be 6 + 1 day for Poster presentation of participants work.
-The course itself will last 3 days – weekend – 3 days.
+The six day course will be intermitted by a weekend.
 We have learned that a break is very much welcomed and a social event will be organised during the break.

-Fee : The participation fee will be announced on the www.dynastee.info web-site before the end of March
+The participation fee will be announced on the DYNASTEE website by the end of March.

-Feel free to contact firstname.lastname@example.org or email@example.com to be placed on the mailing-list and you will receive updates of the announcement.
+Feel free to contact firstname.lastname@example.org or email@example.com to be placed on the mail-list and you will receive updates of the announcement.

 After 7 very successful editions of the Summer School on “Dynamic methods for whole building energy assessment” the organisers have decided to offer, in collaboration with the University of Granada, a two-weeks doctoral course that focuses more on pragmatic application of dynamic calculation techniques, meaning that the analysis of building energy data is of high importance and can give potentially high value information to utility and end-user.
 The focus will be on increased complexity, presenting different approaches and application to benchmark data.
 Read the full text of the Announcement, the Introduction to the summer school as well as more information about the lectures.